CycloneDX/sbom-utility/README.md

 # sbom-utility

 This utility was designed to be an API platform to validate, analyze and edit **Bills-of-Materials (BOMs)**.
-Initially, it was created to validate **CycloneDX** or **SPDX-formatted** BOMs against versioned JSON schemas as published by their respective standards communities.
-Customized validation is also supported by using BOM-schema variants designed by companies or organizations that may have stricter compliance requirements.
+Initially, it was created to validate **CycloneDX** or **SPDX-formatted** BOMs against versioned JSON schemas (as published by their respective standards communities) or customized schema variants designed by organizations that may have stricter compliance requirements.

 The utility now includes a rich set of commands, listed below, such as **trim**, **patch** (IETF RFC 6902) and **diff** as well as commands used to create filtered reports using the utility's powerful, SQL-like **query** command capability.